salmaanrizvi/setup-mac/README.md

 # Bootstrap a new Mac with apps and tools

-Run `./setup_mac.sh` to bootstrap your mac with common apps and developer tools, including:
+Run `./setup_mac.sh` to bootstrap your mac with common apps and developer tools.
+The script is idempotent and is safe to be run multiple times.

-Apps:
+Installs:

+**Apps**
 - Docker
 - iTerm2
 - Slack